HumanCellAtlas/dcp-community/charters/UnityBenchmarkingService/charter.md

 ## Milestones and Deliverables

-__2018:__ Infrastructure operational and secure, HCA Data Processing Pipelines team has initiated using system with a standardized HCA data processing pipeline.
+__2018:__ Infrastructure operational and secure, HCA Data Processing Pipelines team has started using the system with a standardized HCA data processing pipeline.
 __2019:__ System updated to include all data processing pipelines operational as standardized HCA pipelines.
 __2019:__ Leaderboards are created for standardized HCA pipelines.